-If you have decided that it’s time to shield your guitar, to cut down on electromagnetic interference, you might be surprised at the number of different products that have sprung up to accomplish that task.
-The old fashioned ways are still there.
-You can still shield your guitar with aluminum foil or copper tape, but conductive guitar shielding paint is becoming more and more popular.
+If you’re planning on shielding your guitar to cut down on electromagnetic interference, you might be surprised at the number of different products that have sprung up to accomplish that task.
+But, the old-fashioned ways are still there.
+You can still shield your guitar with aluminum foil or copper tape, and conductive guitar shielding paint is becoming more and more popular.

 Conductive paint is easy to apply and often looks much better than even the most patiently placed strips of copper tape.
 It is also more durable and is likely to last a lot longer.
-It will also resist moisture better than tapes and foils.
+Additionally it will resist moisture better than tapes and foils.

 We’ve put together a quick buyer’s guide on conductive guitar shielding paint, so that if you’re in the market for it, you can learn a little more about it and narrow down your choices.
 We’ll talk about Faraday cages, conductive materials, drying time, and toxic fumes, to help make your next purchase easier.

 What is Guitar Shielding Paint?

 Guitar shielding paint is also known as conductive paint, and there are many brands.
 Conductive paint is paint or primer mixed with large amounts of a conductive material.
 Any conductive material can be used to make paint, but the most common materials are graphite, nickel, copper, and aluminum.
 If advertisements mention carbon paint, they are talking about graphite.

 Unfortunately, it isn’t as easy as you might think to say which material is the best.
 If we were fixing a broken circuit or using conductive paint like a wire, it would make sense to use highly conductive materials.
 If we were using the paint as a substitute for wire, copper would be a better choice than nickel because it’s much more conductive.